 Day 4: Queenstown - Aoraki Mt Cook Region

-This morning you will collect your rental car and drive to Aoraki Mt Cook.
-You will stay at the iconic 'Hermitage Hotel' and from your hotel room picture windows you have exceptional views of New Zealand's tallest mountain - Aoraki Mt Cook standing at 12, 218 ft, hanging glaciers and the surrounding Southern Alps.
+This morning you will collect your rental car and drive to the Aoraki Mt Cook region.
+From your accommoation you have exceptional views of New Zealand's tallest mountain - Aoraki Mt Cook standing at 12, 218 ft, hanging glaciers and the surrounding Southern Alps.
 You have the afternoon free to enjoy.
-Walking tracks start from the hotel and are well marked.
+Walking tracks start from your accommodation and are well marked.
 This evening you will enjoy dinner at your accommodation before a stargazing experience.

 Aoraki Mount Cook is far from the city lights and therefore has some of the darkest skies in New Zealand - perfect for viewing the southern night sky!
-Half or full tour options are available, both tours include a ‘live’ digital planetarium presentation of the universe, our Milky Way Galaxy, the solar system and ‘real time’ night sky views inside the Sir Edmund Hillary Alpine Centre’s Theatre.
-The full tour also includes transport to our outdoor stargazing site for spectacular views of the southern sky.
-Using the naked eye, high-powered binoculars and state of the art telescopes, continue your tour of the Milky Way and beyond.
+Enjoy an outdoor stargazing site for spectacular views of the southern sky.
+See the Milky Way and beyond.
 Unleash your imagination as you explore our neighborhood in the universe including the Southern Cross, star clusters, planets, moons and distant galaxies.
-Duration: Half tour: 45 minutes.
-Full tour: 2 hours.
-Both tours depart from and return to The Hermitage Hotel.

 Accommodation: Aoraki Mt Cook Region - 2 nights

-Day 5: Aoraki Mt Cook - Free day to explore
+Day 5: Aoraki Mt Cook Region - Free day to explore